-Megan Lebow Sambolt is a senior researcher at AIR.
+Megan Lebow Sambolt is a principal researcher at AIR.
 She currently serves as the College and Career Readiness and Success Center's Knowledge Generation team leader, providing support and technical assistance for college and career readiness.
 Sambolt’s work on the Center has been integral in developing an organizer to help state education agencies and local education agencies discuss college and career readiness and a corresponding line of products.

 Additionally, Sambolt serves as the study coordinator for the assessment team for the Good Behavior Game Professional Development study, a multi-year randomized field trial funded by IES.
 As a part of this team, she facilitates communication with a cohort of schools, manages remote data collectors, and spearheads the data collection scheduling process throughout the school year.